-9. Deferred Inflows and Outflows of Resources
+10. Deferred Inflows and Outflows of Resources

 In addition to assets, the statement of net position will sometimes report a separate section for deferred outflows of resources.
-This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/ expenditure) until then.
+This separate financial statement element, deferred outflows of resources, represents a consumption of net assets that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/ expenditure) until then.
 The Authority has one item which qualifies for reporting in this category: deferred charges on refunding.
 A deferred charge on refunding results from the difference in the carrying value of the refunded debt and its reacquisition price.
 This amount is deferred and amortized over the shorter of the refunded or refunding debt.

 In addition to liabilities, the statement of financial position will sometimes report a separate section for deferred inflows of resources.
-This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-The Authority has only one type of item that qualifies for reporting in this category.
-Accordingly, the item, unavailable property tax revenue, is deferred and recognized as an inflow of resources in the period that the amount becomes available.
+This separate financial statement element, deferred inflows of resources, represents an acquisition of net assets that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
+The Authority has two items that qualify for reporting in this category.
+Accordingly, the items, unavailable property tax revenue and unavailable lease revenue, are deferred and recognized as an inflow of resources in the period that the amounts become available and earned.